ruby/reline/doc/for_users.md

 nothing is ever undone in an already-entered line.

 In general, an "undoable" command is one that moved the cursor or modified text.
-Other commands are not undoable, but instead "fall-through" the command to earlier commands;
+Other commands are not undoable, but instead "passes through" the command to earlier commands;
 see below.

 ### Immediate Undo